matrix-org/matrix.org/content/legal/terms-and-conditions.md

 You agree that you shall not:

 * Use or attempt to gain unauthorised access to or use another's account, password, data, or computer systems or networks connected to the Matrix.org homeserver, whether through malicious attacks, password mining or any other means.
 * Access or attempt to access any material that you are not authorised to access.
 * Submit or transmit any material that violates or infringes the rights of others including, without limitation, patent, trademark, trade secret, copyright, publicity, or other proprietary rights.
-Please see our [Copyright Notice](https://matrix.org/legal/copyright-notice) for further details.
+Please see our [Copyright Notice](/legal/copyright-notice) for further details.
 * Disrupt or interfere with the security of, or otherwise cause harm to, the Matrix.org homeserver, systems resources, accounts, passwords, servers or networks connected to or accessible through the Service or any affiliated or linked sites.
 * Use the Service to transmit unsolicited or bulk communications to anyone at all, be they users of the Service, federated Matrix homeservers, or connected on a bridged network.
 * Post or otherwise submit any software, programs or files in a manner that is intended to cause harm to or disruption of another's equipment, software or other property, including any corrupted files, time bombs, Trojan horses, viruses and worms.
 * Disrupt, interfere with or inhibit any other user from using and enjoying the Service.
 * Access or use the Service in any manner that could damage, disable, overburden or impair any server we run or the network(s) connected to the Service.
 * Violate any applicable laws or regulations related to the access to or use of the Service, or engage in any activity prohibited by the Homeserver Terms.
 * Use the Service for any unlawful purposes or in support of illegal activities under UK/EU law.
 By using the Service, you agree to comply with all applicable laws governing your online conduct and content.

-* Act in a way that is in violation of our [Code of Conduct](https://matrix.org/legal/code-of-conduct) in rooms that are part of the Matrix Space ([#team:matrix.org](https://matrix.to/#/#team:matrix.org)).
+* Act in a way that is in violation of our [Code of Conduct](/legal/code-of-conduct) in rooms that are part of the Matrix Space ([#team:matrix.org](https://matrix.to/#/#team:matrix.org)).
 * Violate the rights of The Foundation, Element (i.e., New Vector Limited and any affiliated company) or any third party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.

 Materials and services provided by third parties are governed by separate agreements accompanying such materials and services.
 The Foundation offers no guarantees and assumes no responsibility or liability of any type with respect to the third-party services, including any liability resulting from incompatibility between a third-party service, the Matrix.org service or another third-party service.
 You agree that you will not hold the Foundation responsible or liable with respect to the third-party services.

 ### 7.2.
-Data Limits
+Data Limits and Fair Usage

 Your use of the Service is subject to the usage limits associated with your assigned or selected (as applicable) Usage Plan, as updated from time to time [here](/homeserver/pricing).
 These limits include, but are not limited to individual transfer size limits, and cumulative data usage.
 The Foundation may make changes to usage limits or other material aspects of a Usage Plan from time to time.
 Where such changes are material and may adversely affect your use of the Service, we will give you reasonable prior notice specifying the effective date of the change.
 If you do not agree to the change, you may terminate your Usage Plan with effect from the date the change takes effect.
 Continued use of the Service after that date will constitute your acceptance of the updated terms.

 Where your usage exceeds the applicable limits, further uploads, transfers, or other usage may be restricted, blocked, or otherwise fail until usage returns within the permitted thresholds of your Usage Plan, or your Usage Plan is upgraded.

+Where your usage contravenes or otherwise conflicts with the intended use of the Service as described in these Terms, we may, in our sole discretion and subject to prior notification (where practicable), require you to upgrade your membership tier, or suspend or terminate access in accordance with clause 1.3.

+You are responsible for monitoring your use of the Service against applicable limits.
+We may audit usage and adjust thresholds from time to time to ensure the continued availability and stability of the Service for all users.

 ### 7.3 Illegal and Regulated Content